PanelAlpha Documentation

 sudo tail -f /var/log/panelalpha-snapshot.log

-2. Set up log monitoring with your preferred tool
+2. Set up log monitoring with your preferred tool.

-3. Create notification scripts that parse log output
+3. Create notification scripts that parse log output.

-4. Regular health checks:
+4. Run regular health checks:

 sudo ./panelalpha-snapshot.sh --cron status